-Many of these 'command words' are listed in the 'Glossary of terms used in Pakistan Studies for Paper 2' which you will find in the syllabus.
+Many of these 'command words' are listed in the 'Command words' section which you will find in the syllabus.
 While these definitions are very helpful, remember that the context of the whole question will affect the explicit meaning of the command words.

 Think about the skills level required to carry out each of the commands listed in the Glossary.
-For example, listing and defining are less complex tasks than describing and explaining; and assessing, suggesting and justifying require learners to make connections across all aspects of their learning and to provide a balanced argument with some evaluation and justification rather than merely relying on simple recall.
+For example, identifying and defining are less complex tasks than evaluating and explaining; and suggesting requires learners to make logical connections rather than relying on recall.

-You can use the Example Candidate Responses which contains candidate responses at different grades to help explain the meaning of the command words to learners.
+You can use the Example Candidate Response booklet which contains candidate responses at different grades to help explain the meaning of the command words to learners.
 Showing learners good sample responses to questions using different command words can help them see how increasing levels of skill relate to the marks available.
 Asking questions in ascending order of skill whilst teaching a topic will encourage learners to ask themselves similar questions when they are learning alone.
 If they become practiced at this, they will begin to see patterns emerging where the same processes and concepts can be applied to similar scenarios even if they have not been covered in class.

-5: Resources and support
+5. Resources and support